binu-senevirathne-96/next-pages-edge/EDGE-RUNTIME-NOTES.md

 - **Turbopack**: For faster development builds
 - **ESLint 9**: For code quality and consistency
 - **Tailwind CSS 4**: For responsive design

+## Application Theme

+This application is implemented as a food blog called "Culinary Canvas" with:

+- Recipe posts with detailed instructions
+- Food-themed color scheme using amber/warm tones
+- Culinary-focused content and terminology
+- Responsive design for all devices

 ## Useful Scripts